Eghamarian/sociotherapy/_short/11_mitochondria.md

 But this way, mistakes will be washed away, unless they recur. <br>
 And mutations bear out of pain, desire or despair. <br>
 So keep at it and it will be a flaw, or keep falling until you fly. <br>
-What to repeat, is ours to figure.
+What to repeat, is yours to figure.
 <br>